Lower school curriculum

 On joining Sexey’s in Year 7 every student experiences a variety of learning styles, techniques and curriculum areas.
 However, we strongly believe that it is crucial that students develop the knowledge, skills and understanding to allow them to progress in their studies throughout the school and also to prepare them fully for life beyond the school gates.
-Our mission statement stresses that we are
+Our mission statement stresses that

 Key Stage 3 subjects